DIETETIC INTERNSHIP FAQ’S

 How many applications do you typically receive?

-Last year, we received over 200 applications.
+We typically receive between 160- 200 applications.
 We are a large nationwide program and are approved to accept up to 45 interns annually.

 Do you give preference to University Of Delaware students?

 The dietetic internship program participates in the preselect round which takes place in January of each year.
 Only graduates and current nutrition students (Didactic Program in Dietetics or Master of Science in Human Nutrition) at the University of Delaware are eligible to apply during the preselect round of admissions.
 Admission is on a competitive basis.
 Most, if not all, local spots are typically filled during the preselect round.
 Once the position is accepted by the student, he/she cannot apply for other internship programs.
 We generally place approximately 17 students in the preselect round, leaving approximately 28 positions available for the computer matching round in February.

 What factors are considered for acceptance into your program?